great-ufc/FrameworkForMotion/Documentation/Model.md

 ### - ICollectorData.kt

-Interface para classes de coleta de dados dos sensores do smartphone
+Interface para classes de coleta de dados dos sensores do dispositivo android

 #### Methods that must not be changed